H.M. "Filling In For Cerberus" (2015)

 Even so, creating fresh beauty is not usually the point of photo-conceptual work.
 Indeed, in many cases the image output would seem designed to operate chiefly as though it were, in effect, illustrating a patent application for intellectual ownership of some interesting new art-making process, theoretical insight, or social experience that the artist wishes to brandmark.
 Once the idea or process behind a given image of this sort is explained and grasped, the photograph has successfully delivered its main payload and the viewer can move on.
 Any kick the image's design and finish might additionally provide may come off as almost beside the point, for the intended viewing experience is more cerebral than aesthetic.

 beauty's retreat into tropes and sentiment.
 How did visual reward come to take such a back seat?
-Understandably, the field's front-runners are eager to leave behind the tired beauty tropes and over-sweetened sensibility of conventional photo art, which still sells vigorously because it works within welltrod categories of beauty that reliably trigger a warmly sentimental response.
+Understandably, the field's front-runners are eager to leave behind the tired beauty tropes and over-sweetened sensibility of conventional photo art, which still sells vigorously because it works within welltrod paradigms of beauty that reliably trigger a warmly sentimental response.
 Consider all those breathtaking landscape panoramas, refined floral shots, wildlife closeups, dramatically gritty street scenes, high-gloss fashion pouts, and erotically arty B&W nudes that a legion of skilled, traditionalist photographers has long since flogged to the brink of cliche.

 True, we live in an era that is all-but-buried in pix of conventionally pretty things to look at, and some worry - the artist, among them - that this superabundance is dulling our minds' underlying capacity to respond deeply to beauty in general.
 Our brains come to anticipate stereotypic images and plug them into their standard groupings by automatic reflex ("another vivid sunset," "another stunning model," "another delicate yellow rose"...) rather than encounter each new image as a fresh, unique experience.
 As we keep reacting to the onrushing barrage of gorgeous things in all the expected categories of gorgeousness, numbness and a sense of predictability quietly yet inevitably set in.
 Soon we see Gertrude Stein's point, because a rose is a rose is a rose.
 What, really, is the good of artists pumping out yet more "new" images along those lines?